 - Do not read from a script word-for-word.

-The audience usually finds this find this style very boring.
+The audience usually finds this style very boring.

-Instead bring an organised short list in point form of material to be covered.
+Instead bring a very short list in point form of material to be covered.

 - Avoid saying ‘um’ or ‘ah’.